Gravity Extenders Benefit Utility Installations

 Gravity Retaining Walls Simplify Behind-the-Wall Access

 For maintenance purposes, utilities behind retaining walls are more accessible without layers of geogrid impeding the reach of workers.
-In case repairs are needed for sewage, power lines or drainpipes, backfill excavation for geogrid retaining walls must be carefully executed in order to carefully avoid damaging any geogrid layers.
+In case repairs are needed for sewage, power lines, or drainpipes, backfill excavation for geogrid retaining walls must be carefully executed in order to carefully avoid damaging any geogrid layers.

-Comparatively, the same situation for services located behind gravity retaining walls are relatively easy.
+Comparatively, the same situation for services located behind gravity retaining walls is relatively easy.
 In the event of an emergency, time-saving excavations of gravity wall backfill can be completed quicker to accelerate repairs and minimize issues.
 Less time spent excavating is a massive benefit of gravity extender units, which can lead to significant cost savings and the potential for faster power restorations.

 Recover More Space Above or In Front of Gravity Walls